alexpods/InjectorJS/README.md

 InjectorJS
 ==========

 InjectorJS is a simple Dependency Injection Container for JavaScript.
-It helps you to remove of hard-corded dependencies and make it possible to change them at any time.
+It helps you to remove hard-corded dependencies and make it possible to change them at any time.

 Documentation